 If you’re looking for an easy-to-use host that integrates with WordPress, Blubrry could be the right option.
 However, make sure that you’re aware of the monthly storage limits.

-Great podcast hosting choice for live podcasting
+Great podcast hosting choice for a live podcasting platform

 - Allows you to easily share and monetize your content.